Skip to content

 Combining with editable content:

-Elements can have both mm-editable and mm-options:
+Elements can have both mm-editable and mm-presets:

-<td mm-editable mm-options="spacing,bg-color" mm-label="Hero Content" style="padding: 40px 20px;">
+<td mm-editable mm-presets="spacing,bg-color" mm-label="Hero Content" style="padding: 40px 20px;">

-<p>This section is editable AND has style options.</p>
+<p>This section is editable AND has style presets.</p>

 </td>